-FIRE Age is probably the most versatile FIRE calculator.
-Because it does not care about your current expenses.
+FIRE Age is probably the most versatile FIRE calculator because it does not care about your current expenses.
 Rather, it is based on future expenses and current savings.
-Therefore, it 1avoids problems with differences between current and future expenses.
+Therefore, it avoids problems with differences between current and future expenses.

 As the calculator is simple, it does not account for everything but it is still a useful tool.

 The When Can I Retire? calculator from Engaging Data looks daunting at first.
 However, if you progress through the rows from left to right, it is actually much simpler than it appears.

 This calculator accounts for asset allocation and you can distinguish between stocks and bonds.
 Plus, it also allows you to distinguish between current and future annual expenses.

 How to calculate your FIRE number summary

 There are multiple ways to calculate your FIRE number.
 The traditional 4% rule, long seen as the gold standard, becomes increasingly replaced with other, more flexible methods.

 To ensure you are on the right path, you can use one (or more) of multiple FIRE calculators.
 While financial independence calculators have their limitations, they are useful tools to gauge your progress and estimate your FIRE number.

 If you like this post, help Monethalia grow by sharing it on social media using the buttons below.
 You can also sign-up to my newsletter by entering your name and email address into the fields in the sidebar.